junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ## Let's Code

-First, we initialize the server project and install the main npm packages.
+The first thing to do is initialize the server project and install the main npm packages.

 ```sh
 cd packages/server